Nudist Erection Issues and Explanations

 An erection, even an involuntary one, is often a source of shame and embarrassment and stops some guys from even trying naturism.
-Does we alter the current erection etiquette so as not to promote body shame?
+Should we alter the current erection etiquette so as to not promote body shame?

 What do you say to guys who are afraid of getting an erection in a naturist setting?